 In March of 1980, a historic high school basketball game was played between two schools whose fates and futures were on the rise.
 Flint Central vs. Clarkston at Nap Lavoie Field House was one of the seminal games in Flint area history.
 It featured two schools making big moves on the basketball scene: Flint Central, whose long history of athletic success and dominance had still never led to a Michigan Class A Basketball Championship, and Clarkston who had yet to really make a mark in the high school athletic world.

 Both teams were led by superstars.
 Central with Eric Turner, and Clarkston with Tim McCormick.
-Both would eventually play together, with McCormick moving on the NBA afterwards.
+Both would eventually play together, at the University of Michigan under Flint’s own Bill Freider, with McCormick moving on the NBA afterwards.
 Turner’s hoops career wouldn’t include the NBA sadly, but few who actually saw him play doubt he was the best high school basketball player in Flint history.

 McCormick was a unique player in his own right.
 A 7-footer who could move and shoot.
 Tough, athletic, and strong, he was a genuine aircraft carrier in Dick Vitale language.
-His teammates were no slouches either, and as they rolled into Flint for the State Regional match up on that grey and chilly March day, the excitement was unbridled for the match up.
+His teammates were no slouches either, and as they rolled into Flint for the State Regional match up on that grey and chilly March day, the excitement was unbridled.